Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 Looking After Yourself During the Return

 Practical steps matter, but so does your ongoing mental health management.
 Maintain any therapy, medication, or self-help routines developed during leave.
-Protect non-work time — avoid checking emails outside working hours in the early weeks.
+Protect non-work time and avoid checking emails outside working hours in the early weeks.
 Communicate your needs to your manager early rather than waiting until you are struggling, and schedule regular review points with your GP throughout the transition.
 If your health deteriorates at any point during the phased return, contact your GP promptly rather than pushing through.

 Step-by-Step: Returning After Stress Leave